3 essential steps young adults should take to manage their health.

 Step 2: Know Where to Go

 Once you have health insurance, take a moment to learn where you can use it if you get sick.
-Visit your BCBS company’s website to look for in-network doctors and urgent care centers near campus.
+Visit your BCBS company’s website to research your options.
+You can also look for in-network doctors and urgent care centers near campus using our BCBS health provider finder.
 This is a very important step because visits to an out-of-network doctor or hospital will be much more expensive, or potentially not covered at all, depending on your plan.

 Many colleges also offer student health clinics on campus, which can be a convenient option for those with limited off-campus transportation.
 Check with your on-campus clinic directly to find out what insurance is accepted.